heartsucker/iron-csrf/README.md

 CSRF protection for the Rust web framework Iron.

-`iron-csrf` uses Ed25519 DSA or HMAC to sign and verify timestamped CSRF cookies and their accompanying tokens.
+`iron-csrf` uses AES-GCM to sign and verify timestamped CSRF cookies and their accompanying tokens.

 There is an example `iron` server in the directory [./examples](./examples), and more information can be found in the docs hosted at [docs.rs](https://docs.rs/iron-csrf/).

-## Alpha Software

-This code is not at this time suitable for any production deployment.
-It has not been verified and the API is unstable.
-The current state is best described as "just barely functional."
-Use with extreme caution.

 ## Contributing